pivotal-cf/docs-pks/nsxt-generate-pi-cert.hbs.md

 ---
 title: Generating and Registering the VMware NSX Manager Superuser Principal Identity Certificate and Key
-owner: TKGI

 authenttype: pkstile
 ---

-This topic describes how to generate and register the NSX Manager superuser principal identity certificate and key for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This topic describes how to generate and register the NSX Manager superuser principal identity certificate and key for {{  vars.product_full }} ({{ vars.product_short }}).

 ##<a id='overview'></a>Overview

 You must generate and register the NSX Manager superuser principal identity certificate and key for two situations:

-- You are preparing to install  Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with NSX.
+- You are preparing to install  {{  vars.product }} (TKGI) on vSphere with NSX.
 For instructions, see [Generating the Certificate and Key for Installation](#certificates-nsx-pid-install).
 - You need to rotate the NSX Manager certificate and key for an existing TKGI installation.
 For instructions, see [Rotate the Principal Identity Certificate and Key](#certificates-nsx-pid-rotate).

 The NSX Manager superuser for TKGI has the Enterprise Administrator role and permissions.